cs1302uga/cs1302-tutorials/recursion.md

    * The biggest difference is that an infinite recursion is guaranteed to cause a stack overflow error.

 Let's try some code!
-Compile and run the following on `nike`:
+Compile and run the following on Odin:

    ```java
    public class InfRecursion {